ayaanzhaque/PreDent/README.md

 # [PreDent](https://predent.netlify.app/)

-Using ML to promote safer driving
+Using ML to promote safer driving by predicting crash hotspots

 ## Overview of our Project